Practical Nursing | LPN Program

 Opportunities

 As the US population ages, the demand for LPNs is growing quickly and the opportunities for students to move into practical nursing positions are broad.
-Success in the LPN Program at Jersey College will allow you to fill the gap in the industry and to begin a fulfilling nursing career.
+In fact, the US is experiencing a shortage of nurses that is expected to continue through at least 2030 (source).
+Success in the LPN Program at Jersey College can allow you to fill the gap in the industry and begin a fulfilling nursing career.

-The Program is offered at the following campuses with both Day and Evening options:
+The LPN Program is offered at the following campuses with both Day and Evening options:

 Tuition and Financial Aid